sagecodes/intro-git-github/README.md

 * Help others when you can
 * Be patient and nice
 * You will get through it!
+* git and github is complicated!
+Don't worry if it doesn't 100% make sense to you after the workshop.
+If you keep using it will!

 ## What is Git?